 - public affairs work.

-The group offices oversee elections and membership of LGA Programme Boards, Panels and Commissions, and act as a secretariat for the work of their group.
+The group offices oversee elections and membership of LGA Boards, Committees, Forums and Commissions, and act as a secretariat for the work of their group.
 More information about each of the groups can be found on their webpages.

 The Liberal Democrats have just under 4,100 councillors across the UK.
 Consequently, our group at the LGA plays a major role in the organisation.
 We are the persistent defenders of local democracy, arguing that what a local community can do for itself is best left to that community, without interference from central government.